Other ADB Members

 |04 - Equity support info_outline||EUR12,000,000,000||USD13,274,336,283||

-3 July 2020, Creation of a Fund to Support the Solvency of Strategic Companies.
+(i) 3 July 2020, Creation of a Fund to Support the Solvency of Strategic Companies.
 This is a new instrument with a provision of EUR10 billion that seeks to provide temporary public support to enhance the solvency of non-financial companies affected by the COVID-19 pandemic, within the framework of the Agreement on Economic Reactivation and Employment.
 This Fund will be attached to the Ministry of the Treasury and will be managed by the State Company for Industrial Participations (SEPI).
 The Fund will be structured through different instruments, such as the concession of equity loans, the acquisition of subordinated debt and the subscription of shares and other capital instruments.
-The amount of the dividends, interest and capital gains from these investments will be paid in to the Public Treasury.
-21 July 2020, The companies benefiting from the EUR10 billion solvency support may not distribute dividends and the members of the Board of Directors will be prohibited from collecting variable premiums or remuneration.
-31 July 2020, The European Commission approves the EUR10 billion Solvency Support Fund to provide debt and capital support to companies affected by the coronavirus outbreak; (iv) 12 March 2021, EUR1 billion as equity funding for SMEs to allow recapitalization of companies affected by COVID, aimed at strengthening the balance sheets of companies that were in good standing in December 2019, but are facing solvency problems due to the pandemic; (v) 19 July 2021, The European Commission has approved a Spanish program that would create a EUR1 billion recapitalisation fund to support certain companies that have been affected by the COVID-19 pandemic.
+The amount of the dividends, interest and capital gains from these investments will be paid in to the Public Treasury; (ii) 21 July 2020, The companies benefiting from the EUR10 billion solvency support may not distribute dividends and the members of the Board of Directors will be prohibited from collecting variable premiums or remuneration; (iii) 31 July 2020, The European Commission approves the EUR10 billion Solvency Support Fund to provide debt and capital support to companies affected by the coronavirus outbreak; (iv) 12 March 2021, EUR1 billion as equity funding for SMEs to allow recapitalization of companies affected by COVID, aimed at strengthening the balance sheets of companies that were in good standing in December 2019, but are facing solvency problems due to the pandemic; (v) 19 July 2021, The European Commission has approved a Spanish program that would create a EUR1 billion recapitalisation fund to support certain companies that have been affected by the COVID-19 pandemic.

 |05 - Health and income support||EUR155,090,494,000||USD171,560,280,973|